Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 When prompted, choose Yes for every prompt.

-This installs @astrojs/cloudflare and configures your project for server-side rendering on Cloudflare Pages.
+This installs @astrojs/cloudflare and configures your project for server-side rendering on Cloudflare Workers.

 Now update your astro.config.mjs to specify the worker entry point: